utah-cs3550-fa24/assignments/hw4.md

 In your `main.css`, make `<output>` elements bold and red.

 Make sure the `<input>` elements on the submissions page have the right `type` attribute.
-Add `min` and `max` attributes.
+Add `min`, `max`, and `step` attributes.
+Allow arbitrary fractions.
 Add a rule your `main.css` giving invalid input elements a 2 pixel, solid red border.
 Make sure that typing in a non-number, or too-big or too-small a number, prevents form submission and gives the input field a red border.

 Clearly label these rules in your `main.css` file, such as with a comment reading "Homework 4 changes here".